Ala111205/Weather-App/README.md

 📅 Persistent city storage (recent searches + compare list)

-🔔 Push Notifications
+🔔 **Push Notifications**

 Instant weather alerts from backend (via Web Push)

 Hourly background notifications, even when the app is closed

-⚙️ Users can manually turn notifications on or off directly from the notification icon.
+⚠️ Users can manually turn notifications on or off directly from the notification icon.

-💾 Installable PWA (Add to Home Screen support)
+💾 **Installable PWA**

 🌐 Cross-origin protected API proxy for OpenWeather API